semgrep/semgrep-docs/docs/contributing/philosophy.md

 Semgrep by default runs entirely locally (unless you set it up yourself in a server/client mode).
 Code never leaves your machine to be analyzed.

 1. **Support every programming language**<br/>
 “If grep supports it, we will too!”
-This even includes those that aren’t thought of as programming languages, like bash or Docker.
+This even includes those that aren’t thought of as programming languages, like Bash or Docker.

 1. **Run anywhere**<br/>
 Semgrep is small (<100MB), has minimal runtime dependencies, and should be easily installable via your programming language or operating system package manager.